exploratory-io/book/tutorials/flight2.md

 Now, let’s spice it up a little bit.

 What if you want to see only the flights whose arrival delay time (ARR_DELAY) is greater than the overall average ?
 First, let’s look at the average time quickly.
-Remove the previous 'Filter' step and add a new step by clicking on the plus '+' button.
+Remove any steps created previously, and add a new step by clicking on the plus '+' button.

 And type the following command to calculate an overall average value of ARR_DELAY.